LinoMejiaDC/Github_Forecast/README.md

 ---

-# Data Analysis and Forecasting Project
+# Forecasting with Artificial Intelligence

 Welcome to this data analysis and forecasting repository!
 This project uses Python in Jupyter Notebook to go through essential steps for a complete data analysis pipeline, from data preprocessing to model creation, forecasting, and dashboard preparation.
 Each notebook is designed to be clear and actionable, allowing easy exploration of each analysis stage.